slytechs-repos/jnetpcap-wrapper/README.md

 ```
 ### Download Release Package
-* TODO: add link to release
+> TODO - add link to release

 ### Compile From Source
-You will find instructions how to compile from source on our [Wiki Pages][wiki].
+You will find instructions on how to compile from source on our [Wiki Pages][wiki].

 ## Related Modules
 Previously embeded functionality into **jNetPcap** version 1, has be refactored into a separate modules.
-### Module: org.jnetpcap.packet
+### Module: `org.jnetpcap.packet`
 Provides high level packet dissecting and decoding functionality.
-It requires 'org.jnetpcap' module, and has several other depdencies (listed in the 'jnetpcap-packet' repo.)
+It requires `org.jnetpcap` module, and has several other depdencies (listed in the `jnetpcap-packet` repo.)
-**Todo:** add link to jnetpcap-packet module
+> TODO - add link to `jnetpcap-packet` module

 ## Usage
 See [Wiki pages][wiki]

+## Compatibility with jNetPcap version 1
+There are API and license changes between version 1 and 2 of jNetPcap.
+Please see [wiki home page][wiki] for details.

 [jnetpcap_v1_page]: <https://sourceforge.net/projects/jnetpcap> "Legacy jNetPcap Version 1 Project Page"
 [wiki]: <https://github.com/slytechs-repos/jnetpcap/wiki> "jNetPcap Project Wiki Pages"
 [unit_test]: <https://github.com/slytechs-repos/jnetpcap/blob/main/src/test/java/org/jnetpcap/test/LibpcapApiTest.java> "jUnit Test of Main Libpcap API bindings"
+[libpcap]: <https://www.tcpdump.org/> "This is the home web site of tcpdump, a powerful command-line packet analyzer; and libpcap, a portable C/C++ library for network traffic capture"
+[npcap]: <https://npcap.com/> "Npcap is the Nmap Project's packet capture (and sending) library for Microsoft Windows"
+[winpcap]: <https://www.winpcap.org/> "WinPcap is a library for link-layer network access in Windows environments"
+[wireshark]: <https://wireshark.com> "Wireshark is the world’s foremost and widely-used network protocol analyzer"